sbrugger/KarlsSuperWeirdDay/README.md

 # KarlsSuperWeirdDay
-A text based game I made as a present for my dad
+A text based game I made as a present for my dad!
+Features aliens and cryptids!